 Grades 7-12 (IFT6612)

 Explore the exciting world of creating 3-D works of art.
-In this introductory class students use various sculpture techniques and media including plaster, cardboard, papier-mâché, wire and found objects.
+In this introductory class students will use various sculpture techniques and media including plaster, cardboard, papier-mâché, wire, and found objects.
 Experimentation, creative problem solving, and idea development will help guide you throughout the creative process.

 Grades 8-12 (IFT6615)

 Prerequisite: IFTA Sculpture I or HS Sculpture Refine your skills and expand your knowledge by pushing the boundaries of working in 3-D. Using various materials, learn new techniques, use creative problem solving skills, and work on concept development to master the art of the 3-D form.
 Projects change yearly.